 WCF Cocoa Livelihoods Program

-The WCF Cocoa Livelihoods Program is working to double the income of approximately 200,000 smallholder, cocoa-growing households in West and Central Africa.
-The overall goal of the program is to increase farmer income while strengthening local service capacity.
+The WCF Cocoa Livelihoods Program is working to increase farm level productivity of cocoa and food crops of 200,000 smallholder, cocoa-growing households in West and Central Africa.

-Major branded manufacturers: The Hershey Company, Mars, Incorporated and Mondelez International
+Major branded manufacturers: The Hershey Company, Mars, Incorporated, Mondelez International, and Nestlé

 Send to a Friend!

 Please use the form below to send this page to a friend!
 It is required that you place an e-mail.